gorkarevilla/dotfiles/README.md

 need to change the target directory or you will get these dotfiles linked at wrong locations.

+You also need a nerd font for the zsh.
+For example this one: [Meslo LG M Nerd Font](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Meslo/M/Regular/complete/Meslo%20LG%20M%20Regular%20Nerd%20Font%20Complete.ttf)

 ## Packages

 Most of the packages have the name of the application they are used by, such